 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach Given the nature of the Company's business, that is, software development and other IT services, it does not contribute any effluents into the environment.
 Nevertheless, it strives to work towards sustainable development.
 What are the Risk/s Identified?
-Not Applicable No identifiable risk in relation to production of hazardous discharge or liquid waste on any bodies of water since the Company is engaged in software development.
-Not Applicable What are the Opportunity/ies Identified?
+No identifiable risk in relation to production of Not Applicable Not Applicable hazardous discharge or liquid waste on any bodies of rvot rippiicaoie Tiotrippiicable water since the Company is engaged in software development.
+What are the Opportunity/ies Identified?
 No identifiable opportunity in relation to minimizing/production of hazardous discharge or liquid waste that requires any prescribed disposal method since the Company is engaged in software development.